isabella232/journeys.en/help/using/building-journeys/sharing-overview.md

 >[!NOTE]
 >
->Journeys also has the capability whether to send the Journey Step Profile event to platform or not.
+>Journeys also has the capability whether to send the Journey Step Profile event to Platform or not.
 Journeys maintains a techtoggle to decide this.
 >
 >![](../assets/techtoggle.png)